 Purpose and Goal

-The original proposal for the site was developed by software engineers at the Howard Hughes Medical Institute’s Janelia Research Campus (referred to here as "Janelia") who wanted to make open source software developed at Janelia more easily discoverable for both internal and external scientific audiences.
+The original proposal for the site was developed by members of the Open Source Software Intiative (OSSI) at the Howard Hughes Medical Institute’s Janelia Research Campus (Janelia) who wanted to make open source software developed at Janelia more easily discoverable for both internal and external scientific audiences.

 Core requirements